AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - Based on the Planetarium, 90 Stars should be a sweet spot with 7 Constellations + Stars for Rerolls if needed.
 - Created another jack hammer and left it at the Coat Check instead of the Power Hammer.
 - Tested Power Hammer on the Red Door Area, before discarding it.
-- I want to enter Terrace one more time, because I only visited it once since I started this save, to check if there are possible secrets in there, like breakable walls.
+- I want to enter Terrace one more time, because I only visited it once since I started this save, to check if there are possible secrets in there.
 - I need to call a day inside the Hovel to see what happens, since it is a Bedroom.
 - Added a task to check the effects of all Bedrooms to my todo notes.